-As from 1 January 2015, interest paid to an exempt or foreign person or foreign entity who is not subject to tax in South Africa may be limited and calculated in accordance with a formula.
+As from 1 January 2015, the deduction of interest paid to an exempt entity or foreign loanholder (who is not subject to tax in South Africa) may be limited and calculated in accordance with a formula.

-Any excess interest is carried forward to the next tax year, and is subject to the formula in that year.
+Any excess is carried forward to the next tax year, and is subject to the formula in that vear.